 Hugo House wants anyone interested in writing to have access to the writing classes they desire.

-Scholarship applications are read by a committee that considers financial need, interest in writing, and access to instruction in the past.
+Scholarship applications are evaluated by a group that considers a combination of your location, historic exclusion by literary institutions, financial need, and previous writing class experience.
 We especially encourage applications from BIPOC, LGBTQ, and other underrepresented voices.

 Household Size – Household Income

 1 – $51,040 | 2 – $68,960 | 3 – $86,880 | 4 – $104,800 | 5 – $122,720 | 6 – $158,560 | 7 – $176,480

 We do accept donations directly to our adult class scholarship fund.
 To donate or to learn about this program, please email firstname.lastname@example.org or call (206) 322-7030.

 We hold camps and workshops for young writers in grades 5 through 12.
 If you are the parent of a writer who wants to take part in a summer camp, apply for a scholarship here.
 If you are the parent of a writer who wants to take part in a workshop, apply for a scholarship here.